 - The level of humanitarian aid per capita assessed via the Financial Tracking Service (UN OCHA)

-It is essential to balance this type of “top-down” approach, based on global indices and other quantitative information, with the “bottom-up” approach consisting of analysis by experts on the ground.
-They can identify humanitarian crisis pockets and back up their proposals for action with a needs assessment that is recent and as comprehensive as possible.
+The EU balances this type of “top-down” approach, based on global indices and other quantitative information, with the “bottom-up” approach of analysis by experts on the ground.

-In 2021, the Assessment identified the following crises, including a range of individual and regional crises:
+For 2022-2023, the Assessment identified the following crises, including a range of country-specific and regional crises:

-- The Democratic Republic of the Congo: Complex crisis
+- Complex crisis in the Democratic Republic of the Congo (DRC)